Jadersonrilidio/querybuilder/README.md

 ## About

-**Writing hard coded SQL queries is a subject of great concern amongst developers!**
+**Writing SQL queries by hand is subject of great concern amongst developers!**
 It not just let your code 'dirty' (as some PHP purists might say) but also affects testability, simplicity and impose more work and time over development.
 With this in mind, this package comes in handy with a simple approach of wrapping SQL queries into